unyt-org/uix/docs/manual/03 JSX.md

 const showDialog = $(false);
 const myDiv = <div>
     My Div
-    {showDialog.val && <div id="dialog">My Dialog</div>}
+    { showDialog.val && <div id="dialog">My Dialog</div> }
 </div>;
 ```

-This is useful if you only want to render an element if a certain condition is met and don't need an `else` case.
+This is especially useful if you want to render an element only if a certain condition is met and you have no need for an `else` case.

 #### Using `toggle`